PostHog/posthog.com/contents/marketplace/index.md

 #### [**Restack**](../marketplace/restack)

+Restack are experts in deploying open-source software and provide a simple way to create open-source stacks.

-Run PostHog on your own Kubernetes Cluster on AWS without having to worry about EKS setup, k8s provisioning, networking, updates etc.
+With Restack, you can run PostHog on your own Kubernetes Cluster on AWS without worrying about EKS setup, k8s provisioning, networking, compliance or updates.

+**Services:** PostHog as a managed service / GDPR, SOC 2 and HIPAA compliant deployment

 <hr />